‘Blood everywhere’: Package bomb 911 calls are released

 AUSTIN, Texas (AP) — Recordings of several 911 calls made after a series of deadly package bombings in Austin last year show the chaos and panic that gripped the city.

-In one 911 call after the first bomb detonated March 2, 2018, family members, neighbors and first responders struggled to discern what happened after a packaged exploded in the hands of Anthony Stephan House, 39.
+In one 911 call after the first bomb detonated March 2, 2018, relatives, neighbors and first responders struggled to discern what happened after a packaged exploded in the hands of Anthony Stephan House, 39.

 “I don’t know what is going on,” a 911 caller reported.
 “My neighbor, something exploded.
 There is blood everywhere.
 We need an ambulance immediately.”